ARTbio/metavisitor/docs/metavisitor_configure_references.md

 ----
 #### Note that the preparation of bowtie2 indexes can be long too ! (several hours for the vir2 bowtie2 index for instance)

-** When bowtie2 indexes are ready (green in the `Data Manager History (automatically created)`) restart the Galaxy server instance as explained above, so that the bowtie indexes that we've just created for the server are registered and seen by the tools.**